Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GettingStarted.md

 ## Step 5: Run simulation and generate dataset

-1. In the Editor, press the play button, allow the scene to run for a few seconds, then exit Play mode.
+1. In the Editor, press the play button, allow the scene to run for 10 seconds, then exit Play mode.
 2. In the console log you see a Shutdown in Progress message that shows a file path to the location of the generated dataset.

 > Example file path on a Windows PC : `C:/Users/<User Name>/AppData/LocalLow/DefaultCompany/UnityTestFramework\2e10ec21-9d97-4cee-b5a2-7e95e299afa4\RGB18f61842-ef8d-4b31-acb5-cb1da36fb7b1`